chrisjrob/chrisjrob.github.io/_posts/2017-11-21-windows-10-black-screen-after-remote-desktop.md

 <!--more-->

-It turns out that this is not some weird absence of wallpaper, but rather is an plain black wallpaper image, which has managed to get itself cached.
+It turns out that this is not some weird absence of wallpaper, but rather is a plain black wallpaper image, which has managed to get itself cached.
 The solution is consequentially simple - find and terminate said cached image.

  1. Open File Explorer and navigate to `%APPDATA%` (you can type that into the top address/location field).